 Leaving and cleaving for the sake of our marriage

-Last week, Francine was a guest on Vision Radio for marriage week.
+A few years ago, Francine was a guest on Vision Radio for marriage week.
 One of the callers shared how his and his wife’s early ‘family of origin’ formation had caused them a lot of conflict.
 Their differences in expectations and values had caused them a great deal of grief.

 All married couples will experience both positive and negative effects from their family of origin formation, even those of us from wonderful homes.
 Our attitudes and beliefs from our formation are assimilated as our own in two principle ways.